orkes-io/docs/docs/reference-docs/system-tasks/http.md

 | inputParameters.**encode** | Determines whether the URI needs encoding.
 When set to `true`, the Conductor will automatically encode the query parameters before sending the HTTP request.
 Set this to `false` if the URI is already encoded.
 The default value is true. | Optional. |
 | inputParameters.**asyncComplete** | When turned on, task completion occurs asynchronously, with the task remaining in progress while waiting for external APIs or events to complete the task. | Optional. |

-## Task definition
+## Task configuration

-This is the JSON schema for an HTTP task definition.
+This is the task configuration for an HTTP task.

 ```json
   {